-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-Academic attainment has been effected by the pandemic across all pupils.
-Our main aim over the past twelve months has been supporting the whole child and their families to emerge from these difficult times as unscathed as possible.
-Therefore, funding was redirected from academic support to nurture.
-Through parental and pupil voice activities this has been proven to have been a wise and well received move that has borne fruit with children attending school, settling quickly to their learning and allowing for greater academic plans this year.
+Academic attainment remains effected by lingering effects of the pandemic, this is especially keenly felt in the younger years.
+We have continued to direct funding to supporting the whole child and their families.
+Through parental and pupil voice activities this has been proven to be a wise and well received move that has borne fruit with children attending school, settling quickly to their learning and allowing for greater academic plans this year.